Ulises-Rosas/loglobus/README.md

     }
 }
 ```

-`path` parameter indicates the directory where target directories are located.
-Finally, this file with parameters can be plugged into the main script (i.e. `transferdir`), as well as the file with the list of target directories names:
+The first `path` parameter (i.e. within "from" values) indicates the directory where target directories are located.
+The second one (i.e. within "to" values), indicates the destination directory where target directories will be located.
+Finally, this json file with parameters is plugged into the main script (i.e. `transferdir`), as well as the file with the list of target directories names:

 ```bash
 transferdirs -f [file with directory names] -p [file with parameters]